-Let me introduce you to the ultimate wildlife and big field sports lens, the Canon EF 600mm f/4L IS III.
+Let me introduce you to Canon's ultimate wildlife and big field sports lens, the EF 600mm f/4L IS III.

 If you can get past the price, the EF 600mm f/4L IS III Lens will blow you away in most other regards.
 This is one of the most incredible lenses available and the ultimate big field action sports lens.
-The 600 f/4 IS III features superb image quality at even wide-open apertures, incredibly fast AF and best-available build quality.
+The 600 f/4 IS III features an impressive design, superb image quality, incredibly fast AF, and best-available build quality.

 As with the 400 L III, the bar was set extremely high for the 600 L III.
-This lens' predecessor was simply phenomenal in all respects, a new version could be nothing less, and it was hard to believe that better was achievable.
-Amazingly, it was.
+This lens' predecessor was simply phenomenal in all respects, a new version had to show a significant advantage, and it was hard to believe that better was achievable.

 While at first glance the Canon EF 600mm f/4L IS III USM Lens looks like the II, the appearance seems more accidental than intentional as the III is a totally new lens design with the most obvious difference being dramatically lighter weight.
 While photographers have many opinions about what they want in a lens, universal for this one was a desire for lighter weight.
 With the version II lens dropping 3.2 lbs (1,440g), it was hard to imagine a significant additional weight loss delivered only 7 years later.
 But, that was delivered.